 Mow with sharper blades

 When it is spring or autumn, does your grass turn yellow after mowing?
 Then there’s a problem with your lawn mower’s blades – they’re blunt.

 Blunt blades hack the grass blades, leaving them open and prone to disease.
 The crowns of your grass will then start to turn yellow.

 There are two ways to fix this and help your grass grow greener again.
 First, sharpen your mower blades.
 You really want to get a clean cut that appears as though you just snip on the grass blades.
 Second, mow at a height slightly lower than your last mow to allow new greener shoots to come up.
-You may even want to consider using a reel mower which does a cleaner cut compared to gas powered mowers.
+You may even want to consider using a reel mower that does a cleaner cut compared to gas-powered mowers.